2018 Portland Timbers season: November

 On November 4, Portland hosted Seattle Sounders FC for leg one of the 2018 MLS Western Conference Semi-final.
 Portland emerged victorious 2–1 with goals from Jeremy Ebobisse and Sebastián Blanco.

 On November 5, left back Jorge Villafaña was called up for U.S. Men's National Team roster for international friendlies against England, Italy.

 On November 8, Portland traveled to CenturyLink Field to take on Seattle Sounders FC for the second leg of the 2018 MLS Western Conference Semi-final.
 Coming into the second leg, Portland are up 2–1 on aggregate.
 The match would end at full time at 2–1 with a goal from Sebastián Blanco, sending the match into added extra time.
 During the added extra time, both teams would score a goal with Dairon Asprilla being the only scorer for Portland.
 The match had to be decided by penalties where Portland emerged victorious with the outcome of 4–2 with successful converted penalties by Lucas Melano, Diego Valeri, Sebastián Blanco, and Dairon Asprilla.
 Portland will now face Sporting KC in the 2018 Western Conference Finals.

 Midfielders Cristhian Paredes (Paraguay) and Andy Polo (Peru) were called up by their respective national teams on November 12.

 On November 25, Portland hosted Sporting KC for the start of the first leg in the 2018 MLS Western Conference Finals.
 The game ended in a 0–0 draw.

 On November 29, Portland traveled to Children's Mercy Park to finish the second leg of the 2018 MLS Western Conference Final.
 Portland defeated Sporting KC 3–2 and won on aggregate by the same score.
-Portland will travel to Mercedes-Benz Stadium to play Atlanta United FC in the 2018 MLS Cup final on December 8, 2018.
-This will be Portland's second appearance at an MLS Cup.
+Portland will travelled to Mercedes-Benz Stadium to play Atlanta United FC in the 2018 MLS Cup final on December 8, 2018.
+This was Portland's second appearance at an MLS Cup.